ledeprogram/courses/Data_databases.md

 - Google flu trends

 Lazer, David M., Ryan Kennedy, Gary King, and Alessandro Vespignani.
 “The Parable of Google Flu: Traps in Big Data Analysis.”
 Science 343, no. 6176 (2014): 1203–5. doi:10.1126/science.1248506.

+##Forgetting data, excluding data
+- “Minimization Procedures Used by the National Security Agency in Connection with Acquisitions of Foreign Intelligence Information Pursuant to Section 702 of the Foreign Intelligence Surveillance Act of 1978, as Amended,” July 28, 2009.

 ##on-line classes and tutorials worth considering